 The Admissions and Auditions Process

 •Students are considered only for the specific degree program indicated on their admissions application.
-If a student wishes to be considered for more than one program, it should be made clear to the audition committee at the time of the audition.
+If a student wishes to be considered for more than one program, it should be made clear to the College of Music audition office and the audition committee at the time of the audition.

 •Most players audition without accompaniment, although they may bring an accompanist to their audition if they choose.
-Students may also bring a CD accompaniment to the audition if they wish.
 The College of Music does not provide accompanists for auditions.

 •Because of the large number of applicants, combined with a limited number of open spaces, some otherwise acceptable students may be placed on a waiting list until a space becomes available.